 We are also enviably close to the West End with its cinemas, theatres, clubs, popular shopping areas such as Oxford Street and Regent Street, and Covent Garden with its kaleidoscope of cafés, market stalls and street performers.
 The British Museum, the British Library and a number of other University of London colleges and facilities are also nearby.
 The University of London Union (ULU), has its own fitness centre and swimming pool (available for an additional fee) and is only two minutes away.

-Attending the SOAS Summer School enables you to:
+Attending the SOAS Academic Summer School enables you to:

-- Pave your way into SOAS: Summer School students can apply to continue their studies at SOAS, with over 115 Postgraduate programmes to choose from.
+- Pave your way into SOAS: With over 115 Postgraduate programmes to choose from, Academic Summer School students can apply to continue their studies at SOAS and also benefit from alumni discounts on online courses